This is Salsa and Beer, a rad place for cool guys to eat.

 shopping carts with almost no actual food.
 The culinary offerings on the boat included leftover rice and beans from two weeks before we'd arrived, tiny moldy

 apples, lukewarm water out of a milk jug, and oatmeal made with soy milk.
-At times I've wondered what rhinoceros
+At times in my life I've wondered what rhinoceros

 semen tastes like and now I know.
 It tastes like oatmeal made with soy milk.